Chloe Kim: Family

 Kim is a second-generation Korean-American; her parents, Boran Yoon Kim and Jong Jin Kim, emigrated from South Korea during the country's authoritarian era.
 Her father first arrived with just $800 in cash and worked minimum-wage jobs, eventually earning a college degree at the El Camino College in manufacturing engineering technology.
 He eventually quit his job to help his daughter pursue her snowboarding career.

 Kim has extended family living in South Korea, where she competed in the 2018 Winter Olympics.
 Her relatives, including her grandmother, watched her compete for the first time at the Olympics.
 Kim stated, "I have this different opportunity because I'm Korean-American, but I'm riding for the States. ...
 I'm starting to understand that I can represent both countries."

-Anti-Asian racism
+Confronting anti-Asian racism

 Kim stated that despite being born in the United States and having always represented the country professionally at international events, she receives racist and hateful messages regularly, up to 30 a day, since she was 13 years old.
 She stated that because she was Asian, people would often belittle her accomplishments, telling her to "stop taking medals away from the white American girls on the team", as well as to "go back to China".

 She has also spoken up about the rise of anti-Asian hate crime and violence in the country since the COVID-19 pandemic, adding that she is constantly worried about her parents' safety.
 She added that she would always bring along a knife, pepper spray, and tasers whenever she goes outdoors to do her errands as well as avoiding crowded places in general.